 For example, you might tell a client you need 50 hours for a project, 20 for design and 30 for coding.
 So you arrange a fixed price, thinking you’ll finish it in under 50 hours.
 But how much time will you really need?
 The bigger the project, the greater the error will be.

 But if you track time, you’ll know exactly how much time each activity takes and whether you made money on a project.
 Let’s say you finish the project in 70 hours, which is 20 hours more than estimated.
 You can negotiate with the client for a higher price or less work.
 But even if you charge as if you had worked 50 hours, at least you’ll estimate better in the future and won’t lose money.

 Let’s say you start a new fixed-fee project.
-Here’s what your Clockify workflow would look like.
+Here’s an example of what your Clockify workflow could look like.

 Before the project starts

-- To have time entries categorized, first define client’s name in your workspace Settings > Clients.
-You can also define tags with type of activities (eg. “project management”) so you can filter time entries by tags and track how much time each activity takes.
+To have time entries categorized, first define client’s name on the Clients page.
+You can also define tags with the type of activities (e.g. project management).
+This way, you can filter time entries by tags and track how much time each activity takes.

-- Use task-based estimate (eg. Design task: 20h, Development task: 30h) or enter manual estimate (eg. 50h for the whole project)
+- Use task-based estimate (e.g. Design task: 20h, Development task: 30h) or enter a manual estimate (e.g. 50h for the whole project)